Europe Central: Plot

-Set in Central Europe during the 20th century, it examines a vast array of characters, ranging from generals to martyrs, officers to poets, traitors to artists and musicians.
-It deals with the moral decisions made by people in the most testing of times and offers a perspective on human actions during wartime.
-Vollmann makes use of many historical figures as characters such as revolutionary Nadezhda Krupskaya, composer Dmitri Shostakovich, artist Käthe Kollwitz, film director Roman Karmen, poet Anna Akhmatova, SS officer Kurt Gerstein, activists Rosa Luxemburg and Karl Liebknecht, as well as German general Friedrich Paulus and Soviet general Andrey Vlasov.
+Set in Central Europe during the 20th century, the novel examines an array of characters, ranging from generals to martyrs, police officers, poets, traitors, artists and musicians.
+It deals with the moral decisions people make in the most trying of circumstances and offers a perspective on human actions during wartime.
+Many historical figures appear in the novel, including revolutionary Nadezhda Krupskaya, composer Dmitri Shostakovich, artist Käthe Kollwitz, film director Roman Karmen, poet Anna Akhmatova, SS officer Kurt Gerstein, activists Rosa Luxemburg and Karl Liebknecht, German general Friedrich Paulus, and Soviet general Andrey Vlasov.

-In an afterword, Vollmann admits that while the book is heavily researched and mostly features real people, the work should be regarded as fiction.
+In an afterword, Vollmann states that while the novel is heavily researched and mostly features real people, it should be regarded as a work of fiction.
 He calls it "a series of parables about famous, infamous and anonymous European moral actors at moments of decision."
-Though largely true to history, a number of anecdotes or details are created by the author, such as the "imaginary love triangle" between Shostakovich, Karmen, and Elena Konstantinovskaya.
+Though largely true to history, a number of anecdotes or details were created by the author, such as the "imaginary love triangle" between Shostakovich, Karmen, and Elena Konstantinovskaya.